 You should speak to an experienced family law attorney in your area before you file for a fault-based divorce to find out if you meet the requirements, can prove your case, and whether there is any advantage to pursuing a fault divorce that may outweigh the added legal fees, court costs, stress, and conflict with your ex.

-If you’ve already been served with divorce paperwork by your spouse’s attorney, you should consult with an attorney as soon as possible.
-Divorce and family law rules vary from state to state, and unless you already know your state laws and local rules, there will be a lot to learn to get up to speed.
+If you've already been served with divorce paperwork by your spouse's attorney, you should consult with an attorney as soon as possible.
+Divorce and family law rules vary from state to state, and unless you already know your state laws and local rules, you'll have a lot to learn to get up to speed.

 Family law is a specialized field and a simple mistake on your paperwork can have life-long ramifications or unintended consequences.
-Because the stakes are so high and personal in a divorce, it’s best not to try and take on an experienced family law attorney.
-Once your spouse has lawyered up, you need to hire an experienced attorney, can explain your rights and responsibilities, use specialized knowledge to advocate on your behalf, and obtain the best possible result for you and your family.
+Because the stakes are so high and personal in a divorce, it's best not to try on your own to take on an experienced family law attorney.
+Once your spouse has lawyered up, you need to hire an experienced attorney, who can explain your rights and responsibilities, use specialized knowledge to advocate on your behalf, and obtain the best possible result for you and your family.

 When divorcing parents have children that are under 18, they will have to make decisions about child custody, both legal and physical.
 Legal custody refers to the right to make decisions about your child's health, education, and welfare, while physical custody refers to where the child will live and whether both parents will spend equal time with the child or one parent will be the primary parent.